-A minor (or partial) breach of contract is where, for example, a builder substitutes a part (specified within the contract) for a different part that may work just as well.
+A minor (or partial) breach of contract is where, for example, a manufacturer substitutes a part (specified within the contract) for a different part that may work just as well.

 A material breach of contract

-A material breach of contract is where the breach has serious consequences on the outcome of the project where a party would not have entered into the contract if they could not have guaranteed this term.
-For example, a builder substitutes a specified part (within the contract) for a different part that is of lesser quality and will not last as long as the part specified within the contract.
+A material breach of contract is where the breach has serious consequences on the viability of the goods or services supplied; where a party would not have entered into the contract if they could not have guaranteed this term.
+For example, a manufacturer substitutes a specified part (within the contract) for a different part that is of lesser quality and will not last as long as the part specified within the contract.

 A fundamental breach of contract

 A fundamental or repudiatory breach of contract (see repudiation below) is where the severity is such that the contract can be terminated instead of the innocent party seeking damages.
-For example, if a builder were to abandon the site where the work was to be carried out the innocent party would have to terminate the contract.
+For example, if a manufacturer were to fail to produce and supply goods that had been ordered the innocent party would have to terminate the contract.

 An anticipatory breach of contract

 This type of breach is one where a party expressly communicates that they will not be carrying out a term or condition of the contract.

 What are the remedies for a breach of contract?

 If a condition of your contract has been breached, you may be able to terminate the contract by ‘repudiation’ and claim compensation for the loss you have suffered.
 If the breach of contract is a breach of a warranty, compensation is by damages alone.